First published: Jan.28.2021

 The warden asked the tailor to tell him another joke, and the tailor said: “If I tell you one more joke, then your shirt will be very tight for you to wear.”

 Rumi then says: “The tailor of life keeps you busy and slowly cuts and steals your precious time of life.
-It will steal your attention, then takes your intellection; and last but not least, will steal your time.
+It will steal your attention, then takes your intelligence; and last but not least, will steal your rhythm.